radanalyticsio/radanalyticsio.github.io/openshift/README.md

 https://radanalytics.io/openshift/resources-v0.3.yaml
 This file supports versions v0.2.x and v0.3.x of Oshinko
 DEFAUT_TAG=v0.3.1
-NEW_TAG may be an version from v0.2.6 to v0.3.1 inclusive
+NEW_TAG may be any version from v0.2.6 to v0.3.1 inclusive

 https://radanalytics.io/openshift/resources-2017-4-0.yaml
-This file installs a specifc demo release from April of 2017 and is not valid for any other version.
+This file installs a demo release from April of 2017 and is not valid for any other version.

 https://radanalytics.io/openshift/resources-2017-6-0.yaml
-This file installs a particular demo release from June of 2017 and is not valid for any other version
+This file installs a demo release from June of 2017 and is not valid for any other version